 - Grants, which primarily benefit the grantee by furthering their own exempt purposes and programs.
-The majority of the target population served must be located within the MFH service area and applicants must be registered to conduct business and in good standing with the state of Missouri.
+The project must primarily benefit the MFH service area and the organization must be in good standing with the State of Missouri and abide by MFH’s Non-Discrimination Policy.
 The following types of organizations are eligible to seek grant funding from MFH:

 - Organizations granted tax-exempt status under provisions of Sections 501(c) of the Internal Revenue Service Code